Envoy to Ukraine was removed after pushback on Giuliani

-The ambassador, Marie Yovanovitch, is scheduled to testify before congressional lawmakers on Friday as part of the House impeachment inquiry into President Donald Trump.
-Democrats say they expect her to appear despite the White House's position that no administration officials cooperate with the probe.
+Yovanovitch was recalled from her post in May and is now a State Department fellow at Georgetown University.
+Trump said earlier this week that he would block all officials from testifying, saying the probe was unfair and "illegitimate."
+It's unclear if Yovanovitch's appearance signals a shift in that strategy or if she is breaking with White House policy.

-Yovanovitch was recalled from Kyiv in May as Giuliani — who is Trump's personal attorney and has no official role in the U.S. government — pushed Ukrainian officials to investigate baseless corruption allegations against the Bidens.
+Democrats are investigating Trump's pleas to Ukrainian officials to launch investigations of political rival Joe Biden and his family.
+Yovanovitch was recalled from Kyiv in May as Rudy Giuliani — who is Trump's personal attorney and has no official role in the U.S. government — pushed Ukrainian officials to investigate baseless corruption allegations against the Bidens.

+Yovanovitch was removed from her post after insisting that Giuliani's requests to Ukrainian officials for investigations be relayed through official channels, according to a former diplomat who has spoken with her.

 The State Department traditionally relies on mutual legal assistance treaties, under which U.S. and foreign officials agree to exchange evidence and information in criminal investigations.